 I walked up the steep stairs and found myself surrounded by hundreds of martial arts photographs and newspaper clippings, clearly depicting a long and meaningful legacy of training and tradition.
 I was soon greeted by a warm and friendly "Hello" that made me feel right at home, although I was far from home.

 This was downtown Manhattan, a neighborhood that some consider quite dangerous.
-For me it was part of my martial arts touring and training; tryin to get exposed to as much martial knowledge as I could.
+For me it was part of my martial arts touring and training; trying to get exposed to as much martial knowledge as I could.

 The man put out his hand, and with a smile from ear to ear said, "Welcome, my name is David".
 His large hand enveloped mine and the warmth of his handshake made me feel like we were old friends.
 Later I was to discover that this kind fellow who introduced himself simply as "David", was none other than the renowned martial arts expert Professor David James, 5th dan black belt and successor to Grand Master Professor Vee (short for Visitacion) of the Vee Arnis Jitsu school of self-defense.
 His humility was that of a true master of the martial arts, of life itself.